elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * Amazon AWS, Google Cloud, Cloudstack ...etc.

- * Cloud gives you “unlimited” scale
+ * Cloud gives you "unlimited" scale

  * Netflix is a big user of ``C*`` on Amazon Cloud